sal55/langs/c3notes.md

 So at the 'else' point, you can switch to any of the three forms.
 All to save some indentation.

 Less crazy, but also used a lot, are looping versions of case and switch, called docase and doswitch.

+#### Generic modules

+Possibly that idea belongs in this crazy section.
+But in case in requires a better example of exactly how it would be used.
+And what does it emulate, if anything: classes, templates?

+### Enums

+You have .min and .max, which looks interesting.
+However, isn't there a danger of an assumption that the set of enums will be consecutive between .min and .max values, or that people may try and iterate between those?

+Because it seems enums can still be arbitrary sets of values: {a = 64, b=64, c=a-1, d=3}.
+Here min/max will be 3/64, with one itermediate value of 63, and two values sharing 64.

+The naming also suggests that the enums can be used in normal arithmetic.

+(M doesn't do much with basic enums (except enums names can refer to each other in any order), but it introduces a 'tabledata' feature which can define enums as well as parallel sets of data.
+Different enough from enums that I won't go into it further.)